elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

 2. Install the necessary nVidia libraries
 3. Install the kernel nNidia module

 I did some more digging around and I discovered that for step #3 there are two options.
-From "[How To Install Nvidia Drivers In Fedora 17 Beefy Miracle](http://www.unixmen.com/how-to-install-nvidia-drivers-in-fedora-13-and-14/)":
+From "[Fedora 23/22/21 nVidia Drivers Install Guide](https://www.if-not-true-then-false.com/2015/fedora-nvidia-guide/)":

 > Now install Nvidia drivers:
 >